Existence and stability of solitons for the nonlinear Schr\"odinger equation on hyperbolic space: Previous Results

 An important fact for these soliton solutions is that $Q_{\lambda} = Q(R_{\lambda})$ and $E_{\lambda} = E(R_{\lambda})$ are differentiable with respect to $\lambda$.
 This fact can be determined from the early works of Shatah, namely \cite{Sh1}, \cite{Sh2}.
 By differentiating Equation \eqref{eqn:sol}, $Q$ and $E$ with respect to $\lambda$, we have

-Variational techniques developed by \cite{W1} and \cite{W2} and generalized in \cite{GSS} and \cite{ShSt} tell us that when $\delta ( \lambda ) = E_{\lambda} + \lambda Q_{\lambda}$ is convex, or $\delta '' (\lambda) > 0$, we are guaranteed orbital stability as will be defined in the sequel (see Section \ref{sec:props}) under small perturbations, while for $\delta '' (\lambda) < 0$ we are guaranteed that the soliton is unstable under small perturbations.
+Variational techniques developed by \cite{W1} and \cite{W2} and generalized in \cite{GSS} and \cite{ShSt} tell us that when $\beta ( \lambda ) = E_{\lambda} + \lambda Q_{\lambda}$ is convex, or $\beta '' (\lambda) > 0$, we are guaranteed orbital stability as will be defined in the sequel (see Section \ref{sec:props}) under small perturbations, while for $\beta '' (\lambda) < 0$ we are guaranteed that the soliton is unstable under small perturbations.

 In this note we expand these results on bound states to $\HS^d$, following the work of Banica on well-posedness for focusing-HNLS in \cite{Ban1}.
-The subsequent works of Banica-Carles-Staffilani (\cite{BCS}) and Ionescu-Staffilani (\cite{IS}) study the well-posedness of the defocusing-HNLS, though their methods apply broadly to the question of local well-posedness for either focusing or defocusing nonlinearities.
+The subsequent works of Banica-Carles-Staffilani (\cite{BCS}), Banica-Carles-Duyckaerts (\cite{BCD}), and Ionescu-Staffilani (\cite{IS}) study the questions of global well-posedness of the defocusing and focusing-HNLS, though methods there apply broadly to questions of local well-posedness.
 In both the focusing and defocusing cases, the results parallel the Euclidean space results quite well, especially in dimension $3$.
-We recall the reults below only for $\HS^d$, but for a collection of comparable results in $\RR^d$, see the references contained within \cite{Ban1}, \cite{BCS}, \cite{IS} or a general presentation of the theory is done quite nicely in the book by Sulem-Sulem (\cite{SS}).
+We recall the results below only for $\HS^d$, but for a collection of comparable results in $\RR^d$, see the references contained within \cite{Ban1}, \cite{BCS}, \cite{IS} or a general presentation of the theory is done quite nicely in the book by Sulem-Sulem (\cite{SS}).

 In \cite{Ban1}, the following theorem is proved, which states roughly that well-posedness (existence, uniqueness and Lipschitz dependence upon initial data) in $H^1$ and theory of blow-up (typically classified as a singularity for the quantity $\int | \nabla u|^2 dx$ reached in finite time) for \eqref{eqn:hs} are comparable to the results for the focusing, monomial nonlinear Schr\"odinger equation in $\RR^d$.
 Specifically, it is stated that for $p < \frac{4}{d}$, there is global well-posedness and for $p \geq \frac{4}{d}$ there is local well-posedness but also the possibility of finite time blow-up.
 These statements are collected in the following theorem.